jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 ## Don’t Abdicate Responsibility
 One of my pet peeves with some OO practices, and I’m talking to you Java, is that it’s too easy to override methods.
 By default, all methods in Java can be overridden.
 Developers can prevent this by making a method `final`, but I’d prefer a paradigm where the method is final unless declared as overridable.
 Of course, the horse is out of the barn on this one with Java.

-With an overridable default, a class developer is basically conveying in the contract, “I think this method will satisfy your needs.
+With an overridable default, a class developer is basically conveying in the contract, _I think this method will satisfy your needs.
 But it may not.
 If it doesn’t then override it.
-Oh, and if you do decide to override it, be sure to honor the intent of the contract.”
-I’m not sure all developers honor contracts when overriding methods.
+Oh, and if you do decide to override it, be sure to honor the intent of the contract._ I’m not sure all developers honor contracts when overriding methods.

 What if the method being overridden performs authentication and authorization rejecting an invalid User?
 How do we know that the extending class will also perform the authentication and authorization?
 We don’t.